Superlab Suisse AG and Affiliates

 8. INTERNATIONAL TRANSFERS

-Superlab Suisse is headquartered in the United States.
+Superlab Suisse is headquartered in Switzerland.
 Your information will likely be collected in your country and subsequently transferred to or stored in another country, including countries that may have privacy protections less stringent than your jurisdiction.
 In accordance with applicable law, we implement measures, such as standard contractual clauses, to ensure that any transferred Personal Information remains protected and secure.
-You can obtain further information about these measures by contacting us using the contact details set out at the top of this Policy and below in Section 12.5
+You can obtain further information about these measures by contacting us using the contact details set out at the top of this Policy and below in Section 12.

 We retain the personal information we receive for as long as you use our Services or as necessary to fulfill the purpose(s) for which it was collected, provide our Services, resolve disputes, establish legal defenses, conduct audits, pursue legitimate business purposes, enforce our agreements, and comply with applicable laws.